Due Date: April 30 (Friday)

 As we reached the end of the fourth module, you should start thinking about a way to showcase what you learned about Chinese history between 1937 and 1971 (i.e. from the start of WWII in China, through the founding of the People’s Republic, and the first part of the Cultural Revolution in 1971.)
 You can talk about the (second) Sino-Japanese war (remember the first one was in 1895), the Civil War between the Nationalists and the Communists and the retreat to Taiwan, followed by the Founding of the PRC, the land reform campaigns, the Korean War, the economic development of the PRC, Great Leap Forward (and famine), the Cultural Revolution, or you can even explore the topics we did not get a chance to cover, such as what happened to Hong Kong or Taiwan in this period?
 (We’ll get back to them in Module 5, don’t worry.)
 Use chapters 17-22 (of the third edition in The Search for Modern China, or weeks 9-11 as your starting points.

 There are many different ways you can do that: traditional, scholarly, or more creative and interpretive.
 As long as you can share your project digitally with your colleagues in the course, the sky is the limit (more or less).
-New formats this time were a Google Slide show and a podcast, for instance, in addition to what we have already seen before: article reviews, response papers, and our beloved talkshow got an updated format to … sock puppets!
-Check them out on this randomizer, and give feedback!
-Can we push into even more diverse format this time?
+Many of you like a text-based project, but I suggest you can branch out into less traditional formats, too!

-To make sure you pick a viable project, one that your colleagues feel is of equitable size and effort, and to get a sense of the variety of ideas there are, please pitch your idea in the Cloud Lounge by Tuesday, Nov.
-17, 11.59pm.
-I’ve opened a discussion.
+To make sure you pick a viable project, one that your colleagues feel is of equitable size and effort, and to get a sense of the variety of ideas there are, please pitch your idea in Google Chat Room by Tuesday, April 27, 11.59pm.
 Just a few lines is fine, to coordinate between closely related topics and to prevent you from embarking on a Ph.D.-sized research project.
 (I’d love you to do that, but we don’t have time.)
+Give a shout if you don’t quite know where to start, I may have a few suggestions for sources, or I may have to confirm that we don’t have the materials on hand to do that kind of project, but I can help you redirect.

-During drop-in tutorials and the video-conference check-in, we will talk about your ideas.
+During Get Stuff Done club and the weekly class, we will talk about your ideas.
 I highly encourage you to drop-in/attend and brainstorm.

 How to submit